Robust non-computability of dynamical systems and computability of robust dynamical systems: Proof of Theorem C -- Basins of attraction of structurally stable planar systems are uniformly computable

 \begin{proof} Let us fix an $f\in \mathcal{SS}_2$.
 Assume that $\Psi_{N}(f)\neq 0$ and $s$ is a sink of $f$.
-In \cite{Zho09} and \cite{GZ22}, it has been shown that: \begin{itemize} \item[(1)] $W_{s}$ is a r.e.~open subset of $\mathbb{D}\subseteq\mathbb{R}^2$; \item[(2)] there is an algorithm that on input $f$ and $k\in \mathbb{N}$, $k>0$, computes a finite sequence of mutually disjoint closed squares or closed ring-shaped strips (annulus) such that: \begin{itemize} \item[(a)] each square contains exactly one equilibrium point with a marker indicating if it contains a sink, a source, or a saddle; \item[(b)] each annulus contains exactly one periodic orbit with a marker indicating if it contains an attracting or a repelling periodic orbit; \item[(c)] each square (resp. annulus) containing a sink (resp. an attracting periodic orbit) is time invariant for $t\geq0$; \item[(d)] the union of this finite sequence contains all equilibrium points and periodic orbits of $f$, and the Hausdorff distance between this union and the set of all equilibrium points and periodic orbits is less than $1/k$; \item[(e)] for each annulus, $1\leq i\leq p(f)$, the minimal distance between the inner boundary (denoted as $IB_i$) and the outer boundary (denoted as $OB_i$), $m_i = \min\{ d(x, y) : \, x\in IB_i, y\in OB_i\}$, is computable from $f$ and $m_i>0$. \end{itemize} \end{itemize}
+In \cite{Zho09} and \cite{GZ22}, it has been shown that: \begin{enumerate} \item $W_{s}$ is a r.e.~open subset of $\mathbb{D}\subseteq\mathbb{R}^2$; \item there is an algorithm that on input $f$ and $k\in \mathbb{N}$, $k>0$, computes a finite sequence of mutually disjoint closed squares or closed ring-shaped strips (annulus) such that (see Figure \ref{fig:rings}): \begin{enumerate} \item each square contains exactly one equilibrium point with a marker indicating if it contains a sink, a source, or a saddle; \item each annulus contains exactly one periodic orbit with a marker indicating if it contains an attracting or a repelling periodic orbit; \item each square (resp. annulus) containing a sink (resp. an attracting periodic orbit) is time invariant for $t\geq0$; \item the union of this finite sequence contains all equilibrium points and periodic orbits of $f$, and the Hausdorff distance between this union and the set of all equilibrium points and periodic orbits is less than $1/k$; \item for each annulus, $1\leq i\leq p(f)$, the minimal distance between the inner boundary (denoted as $IB_i$) and the outer boundary (denoted as $OB_i$), $m_i = \min\{ d(x, y) : \, x\in IB_i, y\in OB_i\}$, is computable from $f$ and $m_i>0$. \end{enumerate} \end{enumerate}

 We begin with the case that $f$ has no saddle point.
 Since $W_s$ is r.e.~open, there exists computable sequences $\{ a_n\}$ and $\{ r_n\}$, $a_n\in \mathbb{Q}^2$ and $r_n\in \mathbb{Q}$, such that $W_s=\cup_{n=1}^{\infty}B(a_n, r_n)$.